apache/arrow/docs/source/java/dataset.rst

     Experimental: The Java module ``dataset`` is currently under early development.
 API might be changed in each release of Apache Arrow until it gets mature.

-Dataset is an universal layer in Apache Arrow for querying data in different formats or in different paritioning strategies.
-Usually the data to be queried is supposed to be located from a traditional filesystem, but Dataset API is not designed only for querying files but can be extended to serve all possible datasources such as from inter-process communication or from other network locations, etc.
+Dataset is an universal layer in Apache Arrow for querying data in different formats or in different paritionning strategies.
+Usually the data to be queried is supposed to be located from a traditional file system, but Dataset API is not designed only for querying files but can be extended to serve all possible data sources such as from inter-process communication or from other network locations, etc.

 Getting Started